 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which requires disclosure of incremental segment information on an interim and annual basis.
 This ASU is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal periods beginning after December 15, 2024, and requires retrospective application to all prior periods presented in the financial statements.
-The adoption of this standard is not expected to have a material impact on the Company's condensed consolidated financial statements and related disclosures.
+The Company expects to enhance annual segment reporting disclosures based on the new requirements.